Shipping Routes of the World – Land of Maps

 5. Indian Ocean Route: Connecting Asia, Africa, and the Middle East, the Indian Ocean route is vital for trade in the region.
 It facilitates the movement of oil, natural gas, and other commodities.

-Related Maps: Location of Tesla supercharging stations in Australia – Land of Maps
+Related Maps: Gender in European languages – Land of Maps

 Challenges and Benefits of Shipping Routes: Economic, Environmental, and Geopolitical Considerations